GameJs/gamejs/README.md

         ...
     });

-## GameJs as a node package with browserify
+## GameJs as a CommonJs package with browserify

 GameJs is a CommonJs package published on NPM.
 To use it with [browserify](http://browserify.org/) install the GameJs package in your game's directory: